OreCruncher/DynamicSurroundingsDocs/docs/source/commands/commands.rst

 Commands
 ========

-:sectiontitle:`/dsmm reset`
+:sectiontitle:`/dsmm \<command>`

+Alters the behavior of the Music Manager.

+.. list-table:: Music Manager Subcommands
+    :widths: auto
+    :align: center
+    :header-rows: 1

+    *   - Command
+        - Version Added
+        - Comment
+    *   - reset
+        -
-Resets the Minecraft Music manager.
+        - Resets the Minecraft Music manager.
 Causes the current music to terminate, and changes the internal timers so that another music selection will be made in the very near future.
+    *   - pause
+        - 0.4.1
+        - Pauses the music manager, stopping any current music and will block further playing until it is unpaused or reset.
+    *   - unpause
+        - 0.4.1
+        - Allows the music manager to play music.

 :sectiontitle:`/dsreload`